 “Adam cares a great deal about them, doesn’t he?
 Especially Faith.
-To the degree that he would have normally went against the logical decision of going to Jerry, the information source, to let them know.
+To the degree that he would have normally gone against the logical decision of going to Jerry, the information source, to let them know.
 I believe the reason he hadn’t gone to them is due to the fact that he wants to keep this away from them, and to not get them wrapped up in this mess.”

 “You know, for an ancient spirit girl thing, you sure talk a lot like most people do these days.”
 Brandon noted.

-“That’s most likely due to my possession technique.”
-Charlotte explained.
+“That’s most likely due to my possession technique,” Charlotte explained.
 “I took over several people in my quest for knowledge.
 I gathered said knowledge by reading it directly from the person’s mind that I was possessing.
 I’m going to assume some traits people in modern times have slowly rubbed off on me.”

 “I suppose that’s a good explanation.”
 Jerry entered back into the conversation.
 “Possession… I’m going to have to do some research on that later, that’s for sure!
 Man, ghosts are so cool!”